JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 Open the [Setup Token-Based Authentication](https://central.sonatype.com/account) page and click the **Generate User Token** button.

 The output looks like the example below, containing a username and a password.
-If you lose these credentials, you’ll need to generate new ones later — they are not stored by Maven Central.
+If you lose these credentials, you’ll need to generate new ones later, as they are not stored by Maven Central.

 ```xml
 <server>